 As the university restarts research activities, personnel are still encouraged to work remotely whenever possible.
 Off-campus work locations must meet the same physical and electronic security standards as the original work locations outlined in the export control determination or technology control plan.
 Any plans to work remotely, in this regard, must be approved by the Export Control Compliance Program.
 To assist Export Control staff accommodating COVID-19 requests, please take an extra moment to review the FAQs below.
 Following review, if there are any questions related specifically to your research and how it impacts your project, please contact the UNL ECCP at email@example.com.

-Research Data Access & Security
+Research Data Access and Security

 In many cases, remote work activity does not pose research data security concerns.
 However, research personnel must consider whether or not appropriate data security and confidentiality measures can be implemented for work to be conducted from off-campus locations.
 Please check with the Office of Sponsored Programs, Institutional Review Board and Export Control as appropriate to the type of research you are conducting.